 - The most popular finish is eggshell and its the best compromise for the majority of the rooms.
 Most commercial paint lines have a good eggshell that’s durable enough to withstand everyday use.
 Eggshell is not that glossy and works well with most office colour schemes.

 - Do not skimp on the gloss where it is needed.
 Designers and colour professionals don’t like glossy paints but in a commercial facility the life-cycle of the paint has precedence.
 Glossy paints such as semigloss or satin work great for busy areas.
 These areas are washrooms, locker rooms or food prep areas in cafeterias.

 - If you have to upgrade the paint, buy more expensive paint for the doors and trim.
 This is where the paint needs to be very durable.
 Trim and doors get accidentally scratched in a busy office environment.
-Peeling paint of office doors is a common problem our painters deal with.
+Peeling paint of office doors is a common problem we deal with.
 Luckily you don’t need a lot of paint for trim so we suggest buying the best paint possible.
 Recent advancements on coating technologies have resulted in very durable waterbourne enamels.
 The best paints are practically odourless.